 If the owner decides to stop doing business with the accredited veterinarian who signed the original application form, the new accredited veterinarian must be asked to sign a copy of the form, or – if the situation has changed – a new application form.

-In rare instances where a flock or herd has been subject to CFIA disease control actions as a result of being declared positive for scrapie, a CFIA veterinarian may act as the program delivery person for the SFCP during the mandatory follow-up period for deadstock surveillance, for a period of five years, regardless of pathway joined.
+In rare instances where a flock or herd has been subject to CFIA disease control actions as a result of being declared positive for scrapie, a CFIA veterinarian may act as the program delivery person for the SFCP during the CFIA’s mandatory follow-up period for deadstock surveillance.

 Program delivery personnel are responsible for the following: